markoleptic/BeatShot/README.md

 - Togglable music visualizations
 - Game Optimization (its not great right now)
 ### Planned game mode changes
-- Base game mode difficulties if user doesn't want to mess with customization
-  - Needs tuning
 - (Maybe) Game mode that cycles between multiple game modes within one song
 #### Planned game mode options to add
 - spawn targets in quick succession nearby to one another